nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](documentationPics/logic.png)
 <div style="text-align: center;">Figure 3.3: Logic Sequence Diagram</div>

+The breakdown as illustrated by Figure 3.3 is summarised below.
+1. Firstly, `computeSource` calls `getVertexArray` which returns the list of all countries presently in the database.
+2. A `PriorityQueue` is then utilised which starts from the initial source country and expands to all other countries, returning the shortest paths across the entire network of countries, in other words the implementation of Dijkstra's algorithm.
+3. Then, `getToGoal` is a backtracking mechanism searching from the destination country back towards the country of origin, and the function eventually returns an object of `MinCalcResult` class.

 #### 1.1.4.
 DataLoader class
 The `DataLoader` class reads in data from *flightData/time.txt* or *flightData/cost.txt* to create the vertexes